Sv443/geniURL/README.md

 # geniURL

-Simple JSON and XML "REST proxy" to search for song and lyrics metadata on [genius.](https://genius.com/)
+Simple JSON and XML REST API to search for song metadata and the lyrics URL on [genius](https://genius.com/)
-Obtaining actual lyrics sadly isn't possible yet.
+Obtaining actual lyrics sadly isn't possible yet (ideas are welcome lol)

 <br><br>